Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/migration-guide.md

 }
 ```
 #### Using a layout model
-- Recognize text, table structures and selection marks like radio buttons and check boxes, along with their bounding box
-coordinates, from documents.

 Analyze layout using 3.x.x `beginRecognizeContent`:
 ```java
 // recognize form content using file input stream